What are you looking for in terms of content in our application?

 Interview participants are chosen at your discretion and can be anyone who is able to represent your organization effectively, such as a member of your executive or program staff, a constituent or client, or a Board member.
 We request no more than three representatives per organization.

 What are expectations regarding reporting from the Spark Prize winners?

-We ask organizations to submit a short one-page summary at the end of each year that captures stories of how the Prize helps transform or propel organizations, and any feedback to refine the Prize for future years.
+We ask organizations to submit a short grantee report at the end of the year and participate in an exit visit that captures stories of how the Prize helps transform or propel organizations, and any feedback to refine the Prize for future years.